 Disney's Backstage Tales tour at Animal Kingdom is one of a handful of tour offerings that expose your to backstage magic.
 As fans of Keys to the Kingdom, we were excited to check out a backstage experience at a different park.
 Here's our review of Backstage Tales at Animal Kingdom.

 Booking and Arrival

-The tour stars at 7:30 AM and it's suggested you arrive at Animal Kingdom at 7:15.
-The club level concierge suggested we leave between 6:45 and 7 to be safe.
+Our tour started at 7:30 AM and it was suggested we arrive at Animal Kingdom at 7:15.
+The Animal Kingdom Lodge club level concierge suggested we leave between 6:45 and 7AM to be safe.
 They also gave us a taxi voucher for the ride from Animal Kingdom Lodge.
-We left at about 6:55 and arrived at about 7:05.
+We left at about 6:55 and arrived at about 7:05AM.

 The area outside the park was pretty empty, so the staff quickly identified us as tour guests and asked us to wait.
 Nothing really happened until about 7:25 when we got our earpieces and name tags and signed the waivers.

 You start with walking through the park, primarily Gorilla Falls Exploration Trail.
 Your guide provides a variety of factoids along the way.

 Our final segment involved some closer encounters, with backstage looks at the invertebrates and the white rhinos.

 The tour ends after about 4 hours.
 While it wasn't as good as Keys to the Kingdom, we found Backstage Tales to be worth the cost.
 If you haven't seen backstage Disney, you're really in for a treat.

 Backstage Tales is heavily focused on the animals and their care.
 If you're looking for a wealth of information about Disney's Animal Kingdom and it's design, you'll need to look elsewhere.